 Magazines & Journals

-A partial listing of magazines and newsletters devoted to making, selling or collecting tobacco products.
+Magazines and newsletters devoted to making, selling or collecting tobacco products.

+Incomplete.
 Includes select additions.

 AMERICAN RAILROAD JOURNAL Vol. IV: No. 33 (Saturday, August 22, 1835), p1.
 New York City.
 D.K.
 Minor (ed.).
 Excellent masthead illus of train carrying freight.

 ANTI-TOBACCO JOURNAL.
 Vol. VII; No. 7 (May 1st, 1865).
 16 page string-bound paper covered 5.5” x 8.5” published by the British Anti-Tobacco Society in London.
-Generally good condition with 2” pice of border missing on back page as a result of careless removal from scrapbook.
+Generally good condition with 2” piece of border missing on back page as a result of careless removal from scrapbook.

 BURNING QUESTION, THE.
-(August 1915 with mailer, July 1917, January 1918, May 1918, August 1918, September 1918, October 1918, November 1918, January 1919, February 1919, March 1919, April 1919, May 1919, June 1919, January 1920, April 1920, May 1920, July 1920, August 1920, October 1920, November 1920, July 1921, October 1921, January 1922, June 1922, October 1922, December 1929, ) 6”x9” magazine published by General Cigar.
-Forerunner of LONG ASH.
-16pp.
-Attractive covers.
-Mint condition.
+A 6” x 9” magazine, typically 16 pages with attractive covers, “devoted to the promotion of the cigar business” issued by the Advertising Department of General Cigar Co.
+Name later changed to LONG ASH.
+The NCM has the following copies, nearly all in mint condition: August 1915 with mailer, July 1917, October 1917, January 1918, March 1918, May 1918, August 1918, September 1918, October 1918, November 1918, January 1919, February 1919, March 1919, April 1919, May 1919, June 1919, January 1920, April 1920, May 1920, July 1920, August 1920, October 1920, November 1920, July 1921, October 1921, January 1922, June 1922, October 1922, March 1924).

 CIGAR BOX, THE: A Journal for Cigar Box Manufacturers. v10:#2 (May 1929).
 5”x8”.
 Very scarce.
-[Have one only]
+Have seen this one copy only.

 CIGAR LABEL ART DIGEST.
 Basically a color price guide and sales catalog with a few articles.
 8.5” x 11”.
 A must for the serious label collector.
 Copies are $10.
 Issue 5 dated 2007.
-Order from InStone, Inc, Dept. NCM, Box 231878, Encinitas, CA 92023
+Order from InStone, Inc, Dept. NCM, Box 231878, Encinitas, CA 92023 <labels@instoneinc.com>

 CIGAR LABEL GAZETTE.
 Lake Forest, CA: Ed Barnes.
 Various formats in color over the last decade.
 Now exclusively on web and worth checking out site at <www.cigarlabelgazette.com>.

 CIGAR MAGAZINE.
 Slick full color publication aimed at general audience.
 Every issue contains worthwhile articles of interest to historians, smokers, and collectors.
+Have complete run, often marked, underlined and well-thumbed.
+Well written with lots of emphasis on history and background of people and companies.
 Founded in late 2004 by popular cigar entrepreneur Lew Rothman.
-Have first and miscellaneous other issues, well read and marked up.
+You are encouraged to subscribe: (877) 777-6926 <www.cigar-magazine.com>

-CIGAR MAGAZINE.
+CIGAR MAGAZINE, THE NEW.
 Vol. I: No. 1, (Spring / Summer, 1980), 44 pages.
 Original magazine in fine condition.
+A different magazine than Lew Rothman’s and the following.

 CIGAR MAGAZINE, Vol I: No. 1,2,3 (Fall, 1981, Winter 1981, Spring 1982 + some recent issues).
 Early issues are mint in original mailer.
-Miscellaneous more recent issues, often marked, underlined and well-thumbed.
-Generally excellent articles, well written with lots of emphasis on history and background of people and companies.

 _______.
 Chicago: Cigar Makers' International Union of America.
 Vol. XXVII or XXVIII [marked both ways in run) (1903 complete).
 Fine condition.